BetterAngelsLA/monorepo/docs/development_workflow.md

    1. :hammer_and_wrench: For engineering reviews (required for all PRs):
       1. For the PR author:
          1. in Jira, move ticket to "Review"
-         1. in #tech-team-engineering, paste a link to the PR and tag someone from eng - e.g., @mike Revert saved note on cancel (DEV-142)
+         1. in `#tech-team-engineering`, paste a link to the PR and tag someone from eng - e.g., `@mike` Revert saved note on cancel (DEV-142)
-            1. if the PR is for something simple that needs to go out quickly (e.g., bumping expo dependencies), you can tag the whole team. - i.e., @engineering
+            1. if the PR is for something simple that needs to go out quickly (e.g., bumping expo dependencies), you can tag the whole team. - i.e., `@engineering`
          1. request a review from that person in the PR
             1. if you tagged the team, whoever responds should self-request a review
       1. For the reviewer: